thowell/mjx_warp/README.md

 # MuJoCo Warp (MJWarp)

-MJWarp is a GPU-optimized version of the MuJoCo physics simulator, designed for NVIDIA hardware.
+MJWarp is a GPU-optimized version of the [MuJoCo](https://github.com/google-deepmind/mujoco) physics simulator, designed for NVIDIA hardware.

 > [!WARNING]
 > MJWarp is in its Alpha stage, with many features still missing and limited testing so far.

-MJWarp was designed to circumvent many of the [sharp bits](https://mujoco.readthedocs.io/en/stable/mjx.html#mjx-the-sharp-bits) in [MuJoCo MJX](https://mujoco.readthedocs.io/en/stable/mjx.html#).
+MJWarp is written in [NVIDIA Warp](https://github.com/NVIDIA/warp), and is designed to circumvent many of the [sharp bits](https://mujoco.readthedocs.io/en/stable/mjx.html#mjx-the-sharp-bits) in [MuJoCo MJX](https://mujoco.readthedocs.io/en/stable/mjx.html#).
 Once MJWarp exits Alpha, it will be integrated back into both MJX and the upcoming Newton initiative.

 MJWarp is maintained by [Google Deepmind](https://deepmind.google/) and [NVIDIA](https://www.nvidia.com/).